MLBazaar/BTB/docs/user_guides/btbsession.rst

 BTBSession
 ==========

+A ``BTBSession`` represents the process of selecting and tuning several tunables until the best possible configuration for a specific ``scorer`` is found.

+For this, a loop is run in which for each iteration a combination of a ``Selector`` and ``Tuner`` is used to decide which tunable to score next and with which hyperparameters.

+While running, the ``BTBSession`` handles the errors discarding, if configured to do so, the tunables that have reached as many errors as the user specified.

 Below there is a short example using ``BTBSession`` to perform tuning over ``ExtraTreesRegressor`` and ``RandomForestRegressor`` ensemblers from `scikit-learn`_ and both of them are evaluated against the `Boston dataset`_ regression problem.